DanCardin/sauce/README.md

 (i.e. AWS\_PROFILE=projectname-prod) for this value, as well as all other unnamespaced values.

+### `sauce --glob glob` and `sauce --filter filter`

+Either `--glob` and/or `--filter` can be applied in order to filter down the set of things which are returned from `sauce` (or any subcommand).

+You can supply multiple globs/filters by separating them by `,`, i.e. `--filter foo,bar,baz`.

+You can also specify globs/filters specific to a particular target, which might be important given that there can be overlap between targets.
+Targets are separated from their search term by `:`, i.e. `--glob env:database*,function:work-*`.

 ## Planned Work

+- Ability to use shell hooks to automatically perform i.e. `sauce` on `cd` (i.e. direnv)
+- Ability to set config from cli
+- Local settings inside the local saucefile
 - refactor into thin cli app + library
 - “strategies” (nested shell vs in-place alterations of the current shell)